There’s a theory in the stock market that says everything known about a stock is reflected in its current price.

 - Preparing a language focus

 - Preparing (a balanced set of) activities

-- So we don’t have to think about all of that during class.
+- So you don’t have to think about all of that during class.

-- Oh, and because our academic managers say that we have to .
+- Oh, and because academic managers say that you have to

-- To remind us of our previous thinking
+- To remind you of our previous thinking